elzbyfar/shylink-client/README.md

 ## Description

 This is a url shortener.
 On the client end we have React and a responsive CSS design.
 The back end is a Ruby on Rails API with PostgreSQL.
-The short URLs are stored in the database and consist of the base url followed by a random hexanumeeric code or a user-generated custom slug.
+The short URLs are stored in the database and consist of the base url followed by a random hexadecimal code or a user-generated custom slug.

 ## Shylink Demo